-I returned yesterday from Frank Turek’s CrossExamined Instructor’s Academy (CIA) in North Carolina.
-CIA is an intense three-day program that teaches students how to present I Don’t Have Enough Faith to Be an Atheist, a four part apologetics presentation based on Frank’s iconic book of the same title.
-Students spend three days on the campus of Southern Evangelical Seminary learning how to present the case for truth, God, miracles and the New Testament.
-They make their own presentations as well and learn how to answer questions about these topics in a hostile environment.
-I participated as an instructor this year, along with Frank, Ted Wright, Greg Koukl, Richard Howe, Brett Kunkle and Larry Blythe.
-It was a powerful (and busy) three days, and I highly commend the experience to anyone who is serving the Christian community as a Case Maker and wants to become better at their craft.
+We are less than a month away from the CrossExamined Instructor’s Academy (CIA) in Dallas, Texas.
+CIA is an intense three-day program that teaches students how to present the case for Christianity.
+Students spend three days learning how to present the case for truth, God, miracles and the New Testament.
+They make their own presentations and learn how to answer questions about these topics in a hostile environment.
+I participate each year as an instructor, along with folks like Frank Turek, Greg Koukl, Richard Howe, Brett Kunkle, Sean McDowell, and Bobby Conway.
+It is a powerful (and busy) three days, and I highly commend the experience to anyone who is serving the Christian community as a Case Maker and wants to become better at their craft.

 You Don’t Need to Be a “Vocational Apologist” to Have a Powerful Impact

-CIA was filled with students from nearly every walk of life.
-We did have a few pastors, but most of the students were employed in non-Christian environments.
-We had teachers, engineers, moms, veterinarians, business men, and laborers.
-I felt right at home.
+CIA is filled with students from nearly every walk of life.
+We have a few pastors, but most of the students are employed in non-Christian environments.
+We have teachers, engineers, moms, veterinarians, business men, and laborers.
+I feel right at home.
 I’ve never been a vocational apologist, and I continue to derive my income from my career as a detective.
-Last year, as a full-time detective navigating two cases through the criminal justice system, I finished writing Cold Case Christianity, illustrated the book and started a daily blog.
 You’d be amazed at the impact you can have, even without leading a non-profit ministry, working at a church or becoming a well-known public figure.
 God uses each of us on the basis of our individual life experiences.
 There are people out there who need to hear your voice.
 You can reach them better than anyone else, including the people you think of as “million dollar apologists”.

 You Must Learn to “Bloom Where You Are Planted” to Have an Immediate Impact